meipipo/twitter-bot-population-estimator/README.md

                         number of the first samples to be discarded
 ```

-##### From sampling list
+#### (a) From sampling list
 If you specify the -*samplinglist*.txt file, bot score will be calculated for each node (saved as -*botscore*.txt) and estimates of the bot population will be shown (saved as -*est*.txt).
+(See [Output Format](#output-format) for details.)
 ```
 $ python bot_population_estimator.py bot -f outputs/YYYY-mm-dd-HH-MM-SS-initialXXXX-samplesizeZZZZ-samplinglist.txt
 Read outputs/YYYY-mm-dd-HH-MM-SS-initialXXXX-samplesizeZZZZ-samplinglist
 Bot population: 0.0
 ```

+> 💡 Please note that if you specify a file containing more than 2,000 samples, you may exceed Botometer's free usage limit.
+In that case, you can avoid being charged by splitting the samples into 2,000 samples each and saving them in a file named with the suffix -samplinglist and specifying each filepath.

-##### From bot score
+#### (b) From bot score
-If you specify the -*botscore*.txt file, estimates of the bot population will be shown (saved as -*est*.txt) with using the already calculated scores.
+If you specify the -*botscore*.txt file, estimates of the bot population will be shown (saved as -*est*.txt, see [Output Format](#output-format) for details) with using the already calculated scores.
 You can also change threshold of the bot score for binary classification with flag `-t`, and discard a specified number of the first samples with flag `-c`.

 For example, if you want to get estimates with threshold *0.9* and discarding *first 1000 samples*, run:
 ```